-Table 3: Performance of the sentence-level aligner under various conditions
+Table 2: Performance of the sentence-level aligner

 If length-based scoring is switched off and we only run the first phase without a dictionary, the system reduces to a purely identity based method we denote by id.
 This will still often produce positive results since proper nouns and numerals will "translate" to themselves.
 With no other steps taken, on 1984 id yields 34.30% precision at 34.56% recall.
 By the simple expedient of stopword removal, swr, the numbers improve dramatically, to 74.57% precision at 75.24% recall.
 This is due to the existence of short strings which happen to have very high frequency in both languages (the two predominant false cognates in the Hungarian-English case were a 'the' and is 'too').
 Using the length-based heuristic len instead of the identity heuristic is better, yielding 97.58% precision at 97.55% recall.
-Combining this with the identity method does not yield significant improvement (97.65% precision at 97.55% recall).
-If, on top of this, we also perform stopword removal, both precision (97.93%) and recall (97.80) improve.
+Combining this with the identity method does not yield significant improvement, but if we also perform stopword removal, both precision and recall improve.

 Given the availability of a large Hungarian-English dictionary by A. Vonyó, we also established a baseline for a version of the algorithm that makes use of this resource.
 Since the aligner does not deal with multiword tokens, entries such as Nemzeti Bank 'National Bank' are eliminated, reducing the dictionary to about 120k records.
 In order to harmonize the dictionary entries with the lemmas of the stemmer, the dictionary is also stemmed with the same tool as the texts.
-Using this dictionary (denoted by dic in the Table) without the length-based correction results in slightly worse performance than identity and length combined with stop word removal.
+Using this dictionary (denoted by dic in the Table 2) without the length-based correction results in slightly worse performance than identity and length combined with stop word removal.